CaratacusPotts/Matrix-Sequencer/MatrixV2/INFORMATION.md

 ### Composer Mode
-Allows you to play lots of instruments at once, using different fingers (this is not a keyboard split) For instance, if you want your left finger of your left hand to play notes on say a bass synth, your middle finger to play another synth, 3 fingers from the left hand a pad on another synth, and the rest of your fingers another, you can.
+Allows you to play multiple MIDI instruments at once, using different fingers (this is not a keyboard split) For instance, if you want your left finger of your left hand to play notes on say a bass synth, your middle finger to play another synth, 3 fingers from the left hand a pad on another synth, and the rest of your fingers another, you can.
 How it works:
-- Everytime a note is pressed, the program looks up to see which note is 1st, 2nd, 3rd and 4th - starting from the lowest note.
+- Everytime a note is pressed, the program looks up to see which note held down is 1st, 2nd, 3rd and 4th - starting from the lowest note on the keyboard
-- You assign these 'fingers' (1,2,3,4) to a MIDI out.
+- You assign these note 'fingers' (1,2,3,4) to a MIDI out.
+- There is a delay of less than one step (1/24th of a beat), to allow for chords being played, and fingers not de-pressing at the same time - this way you don't get jumps if transposing a sequence on another machine
 - You can also assign 'all' through.
 This means all notes you play go to that synth.
--

 ## Issues
+Yeah - there are a few bugs and pooler written code.
+See below for known issues.

 ### SCHEMATIC